THE WAY OF BEING

 The worth of the worldview includes (i) the ideal—that in revealing the ultimate it gives meaning to the immediate being of all beings, (ii) the real—it is a problem of the worldview, addressed in this essay, to find feasible ways to the ultimate from and even in the immediate, and (iii) a guarantee—that feasible ways will be found for limited beings.

-Of course pain should be addressed but in balance with realization and with an attitude that minimizes the psychologically destructive aspect of pain.
+The engagement is reassuring if wonder is affirmed and pain (and suffering) adequately addressed to the best of a society’s ability, and accepted an attitude that minimizes the psychologically destructive aspect of pain.
 As stated later, Nirvana is being in realization even in and using pain.

 Exploration of the worldview of The Way and its consequences for thought and action are touched on in the remainder of the introduction.
-Formal treatment begins with the Worldview, p.19.
+Formal treatment begins with the Worldview, p.29.